DoctorXX23/autopilot_manager/README.md

 ```

 After that, make sure to copy `com.auterion.configuration_manager.conf` to `/usr/share/dbus-1/system.d/`
-and edit it in order to add your system user:
+and edit it to add your system user:

 ```xml
 <!DOCTYPE busconfig PUBLIC